easypanel-io/templates/README.md

 4. Test your template.
 Inside an Easypanel instance, you can create a template from JSON.
 Use that feature to test the output of your template.
 5. Send a PR.

+## Best practices

-Use `npm run build` to make sure the project is building succesfully, and `npm run prettier` to format the files.
+- use `npm run build` to make sure the project is building succesfully
+- use `npm run prettier` to format the files
+- for stability, don't use `latest` for docker images
+- for security, don't use unofficial docker images

 ## Form Fields